webmasterkai/wayoffthegrid/docs/floatplan/BM-SGE_PT-HOR.md

 This info is available on the web https://www.wayoffthegrid.com/floatplan/BM-SGE_PT-HOR

-Kai, Emily, Reverie, and our sailing friend Ed are sailing across the Atlantic to Portugal!
+Kai, Emily, Reverie, are sailing across the Atlantic to Portugal!
 We will be stoping at a collection of islands called the Azores for a couple months before reaching mainland Portugal in the fall.
 We’re currently in Bermuda and have had a wonderful couple weeks exploring the island.
 Highly recommend making a visit sometime.
-Our sail to Bermuda was extremely mild, easy and trouble free.
-The weather outlook for our roughly two-week passage to the Azores looks favorable.
-We have professional weather forecasters https://www.wriwx.com/ keeping an eye on things as they relate to us specifically.
+The sail to Bermuda was extremely mild, easy and trouble free.
+Our good sailing friend Ed  has been aboard with us since FL and is continuing on to the Azores.
+The weather outlook for our roughly two-week passage from Bermuda to the Azores looks favorable.
+We have hired professional weather forecasters https://www.wriwx.com/ to keep an eye on things as they relate our voyage specifically.
 They will be sending us regular updates and routing suggestions throughout the passage.
 We are excited to get sailing!

-We love getting messages at sea.
-If you’d like to send us a short message from a US phone, use +1 763-878-8944 (763-8SV-TWIG).
-This number is only good for sending text messages to.
-Calling it will not go anywhere.
-When we reply to your text message it will be from our iridium number (it might look strange on your phone) +881631403941.
-If you happen to be using an Iridium device or don’t mind the long distance charges you can reply/text us directly to our Iridium number.
-Short messages (around 140 characters) can alternatively be sent via email to 881631403941@msg.iridium.com These short messages (by phone or email) are typically the fastest delivery because they are sent via push notification to our Iridium GO satellite device.
-For longer email messages up to 40,000 characters (40kB) please use WDJ4453@sailmail.com We download emails sent to this address via satellite and/or long-range HF radio (SSB) once or twice per day.

 ---